 Okay, I can get behind that.
 But fear of taking risks and breaking through comfort zones is much different than trying to avoid being a wealthy douchebag.

-“I find that in my own life and with the people I’ve been coaching, when people make the decision to get rich, they’re available to do things that are outside of their comfort zones and stretch themselves,” she says.
+“I find that in my own life and with the people I’ve been coaching when people decide to get rich, they’re available to do things that are outside of their comfort zones and stretch themselves,” she says.

-“You really have to be available to do whatever it takes, and that’s where people get tripped up.”
+“You have to be available to do whatever it takes, and that’s where people get tripped up.”

-I don’t think by a long shot that Sincero is proposing we drop the legitimate work we’re doing now, in order to take on some nefarious meth lab operation in our basement or Winnebago.
+I don’t think by a long shot that Sincero is proposing we drop the legitimate work we’re doing now, to take on some nefarious meth lab operation in our basement or Winnebago.
 Though that would certainly qualify under “do whatever it takes.”

 1.)
 Taking night classes, and accruing student loan debt, to earn a part-time degree

 2.)
 Investing your home equity balance as a down payment on your first rental property

 - Making your boss’s life super easy and letting him or her know about your career aspirations

-This is far from new territory.
+This is far from a new territory.
 A Business Insider post from 2015 dives deeper into the topic.
-In the article, “How Rich People Think” author Steve Siebold shares that “The biggest thing holding back most people from striking it big are their thoughts, beliefs and philosophies about money.”
+In the article, “How Rich People Think” author Steve Siebold shares that “The biggest thing holding back most people from striking it big are their thoughts, beliefs, and philosophies about money.”

-Apparently fear, and specifically fear of rejection and failure, are at the root of the problem.
+Fear, and specifically, the fear of rejection and failure, are at the root of the problem.
 If we want to make it big, we have to think and act big.
-In my case, maybe that means I should be out there applying for VP jobs in my own company, or elsewhere.
-For VPs, maybe they should consider striking out to form their own small companies?
+In my case, maybe that means I should be applying for VP jobs in my own company, or elsewhere.
+Maybe the VPs at my company should consider striking out to form their own small companies?